General-relativistic radiation transport scheme in Gmunu II: Implementation of novel microphysical library for neutrino radiation -- Weakhub: Results

 In Part I of the paper \cite{Cheong2023}, we discussed the numerical differences that led to discrepancies between \texttt{Gmunu} and other reference codes.
 However, in the current case, the only independent variable is the neutrino library.
-The first reason is related to the $\nu A$ scattering in \texttt{NuLib}, where the electron Fermi momentum for calculating the electron polarization correction was mistakenly not multiplied by the speed of light, leading to a zero value of $\mathcal{C}_\mathrm{LOS}$.
-This results in an underestimated scattering opacity in regions abundant with heavy nuclei.
-The second reason lies in the $\nu N$ scattering in \texttt{NuLib}, which does not account for the final state blocking factor in equation~(\ref{sec:NNblocking}) ($1 \geq \eta_{NN} \geq 0$).
+The first reason is related to the $\nu N$ scattering in \texttt{NuLib}, which does not account for the final state blocking factor in equation~(\ref{sec:NNblocking}) ($1 \geq \eta_{NN} \geq 0$).
 There is an overestimated scattering opacity in high-density regions when nucleons are (semi-)degenerate.
-As a result, in \texttt{NuLib} case, the neutrinos of all species could be more difficult to escape from the nuclear matter but easier to escape from normal matter with rich heavy nuclei when compared to the actual situation.
-The third reason is that \texttt{NuLib} adopts inaccurate blocking factors in the absorption opacities for all regions, originally intended for application in degenerate and high-temperature regimes only.
-Although this problem can be subdominant, it leads to unphysical opacities in regions with low temperatures and densities $\rho < 10^{11}~\mathrm{g~cm^{-3}}$.
-This observation is also reported by \cite{Schianchi2023}.
+As a result, in \texttt{NuLib} case, the neutrinos of all species are more difficult to escape from the nuclear matter.
+Secondly, \texttt{NuLib} adopts inaccurate blocking factors in the absorption opacities for intermediate to low density regions, in which the blocking factors assume to be used in degenerate and high-temperature regimes.
+This results in unphysical opacities in regions with low temperatures and densities $\rho < 10^{11}~\mathrm{g~cm^{-3}}$.
+This observation was also reported by \cite{Schianchi2023}.

 Figure~\ref{fig_M1_ccsn_s15_1d_compare_hydro} provides evidence for the first issue.
 In the \texttt{Weakhub~(Con)} case, the core of the star undergoes faster deleptonization due to lower $\nu N$ scattering opacity when nuclear matter is formed, leading to a delayed trapping phase of $\nu_e$ and consequently a later core bounce.
 The enhanced emission of $\nu_e$ in the newly formed nuclear matter during the trapping phase, along with a longer time for the star to collapse, strengthens the contraction of matter.
 This results in a slightly increased temperature and specific entropy at the moment of core bounce, as shown in the figure.